Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance: Introduction

-We thus have to craft our own tools---namely, a monotone comparative statics result in the vein of \citeasnoun{MilgromNShannon}, \citeasnoun{echenique2002comparative} and \citeasnoun{quah2009comparative}.
-The key remark here is that $c(q)$ has a property that implies supermodularity but is stronger---it is the convex conjugate of a submodular function, which implies but is not equivalent to, the fact that it is supermodular.
+We thus have to craft our own tools\textemdash namely, a monotone comparative statics result in the vein of \citeasnoun{MilgromNShannon}, \citeasnoun{echenique2002comparative} and \citeasnoun{quah2009comparative}, but that applies to the minimization of supermodular functions, not to their maximization.
+More precisely, the result that we provide requires for $c(q)$ a property that implies supermodularity but is stronger: that it is the convex conjugate of a submodular function, which implies but is not equivalent to, the fact that it is supermodular.
 This property is the \emph{gross substitutes property}, see \citeasnoun{PAESLEME2017294} and \citeasnoun{galichon2022monotone}.
 The concept of substituability is often necessary for the existence of stable matchings as described in \citeasnoun{hatfield2015hiddensubstitutes}.
-Some works have studied equilibrium in the context of substituable goods on specific markets, such as \citeasnoun{fleiner2019networkswithfrictions} or \citeasnoun{KelsoCrawford1982}.
+Some works have studied equilibrium in the context of substituable goods, such as \citeasnoun{fleiner2019networkswithfrictions} or \citeasnoun{KelsoCrawford1982}.
 We will see that this property of substituability is in fact sufficient for the existence of stable outcomes in a general setting.

-This paper studies the class of such functions---the convex conjugates of submodular functions---which we call \emph{exchangeable functions}.
+This paper studies the class of such functions\textemdash the convex conjugates of submodular functions\textemdash which we call \emph{exchangeable functions}.
 We provide a direct characterization for exchangeable functions and offer a monotone comparative statics theory for them.
 This theory is ``dual'' in a very precise sense, to Topkis' theory, and allows us to show that $r(p,\bar{q})$ is weakly increasing in $p$ and $\bar{q}$.
 This gives insights into the geometry of the preference sets $q(p,\bar{q})$.
 Our results generalize the indivisible-goods cases studied in \citeasnoun{Baldwin2019preferences} and \citeasnoun{gul2019walrasian}.

 As an application of our theory, we formalize a general version of the deferred acceptance algorithm which works both in small and large markets and with deterministic and random utility.
 Taking a matching problem between passengers and taxis as an illustration, we propose an algorithm, where instead of keeping track of unique offers made by individual passengers to individual taxis, we cluster both passengers and taxis into observable categories, and we keep track of the number of offers \emph{available to be made} by one passenger category to one taxi category.
 At each round, a share of these offers is \emph{effectively made} from each passenger category to taxi category, and a fraction of these are turned down.
 The mass of available offers from one category to the other is then decreased by the mass of rejected offers.
 While this algorithm boils down to the standard deferred acceptance of~\citeasnoun{GaleShapley} when there is one individual per category, it provides a version of the algorithm which operates in aggregate markets; i.e., with multiple individuals per category, without resorting to breaking ties at random.